 Minsky argued against neural networks, and these are today the most successful area of AI.
 Furthermore, Minky’s book Perceptrons argued with little evidence that neural networks would not be useful.

 ..in 1969 Marvin Minsky and Seymour Papert published the book “Perceptrons” with a mathematical proof about the limitations of two-layer feed-forward perceptrons as well as unproven claims about the difficulty of training multi-layer perceptrons.
 The book’s only proven result—that linear functions cannot model non-linear ones—was trivial but the book had nevertheless a pronounced effect on research funding and, consequently, the community. – Wikipedia

 Therefore, Marvin Minsky and his writing partner make claims about neural networks that ended up being incorrect.
-They were mistaken when the book was published, because people working in neural networks at the time had already developed backward propagation or backpropagation, which addressed the criticisms in Minsky and Papert’s book.
+They were mistaken when the book was published because people working in neural networks had already developed backward propagation or backpropagation, which addressed Minsky and Papert’s book’s criticisms.
 Backpropagation is explained in the following quotation.

 Backpropagation is a method to adjust the connection weights to compensate for each error found during learning.
 The error amount is effectively divided among the connections.
 Technically, backprop calculates the gradient (the derivative) of the cost function associated with a given state with respect to the weights.
 The weight updates can be done via stochastic gradient descent or other methods, such as Extreme Learning Machines, “No-prop” networks, training without backtracking, “weightless” networks, and non-connectionist neural networks.

-This is essentially “quality control” for the weights that drive the neural network.
+This is essential “quality control” for the weights that drive the neural network.

 “Of course, all of these limitations kind of disappear if you take machinery that is a little more complicated — like, two layers,” Poggio says.
 But at the time, the book had a chilling effect on neural-net research.